 WGU Teachers College students (“students”) are expected to demonstrate professional and ethical values, attitudes, and traits (“professional behaviors and dispositions”) associated with effective teaching.
 These professional behaviors and dispositions foster the positive relationships that effective teachers build with students, parents, professional colleagues, and communities to promote student success.

-The Council for the Accreditation of Educator Preparation (CAEP) defines dispositions as, “The habits of professional action and moral commitments that underlie an educator's performance.”
+The Council for the Accreditation of Educator Preparation (CAEP) (opens new window) defines dispositions as, “The habits of professional action and moral commitments that underlie an educator's performance.”
 WGU understands educators demonstrate these dispositions in many ways, including, but not limited to the following:

 WGU Teachers College expects students to understand these professional and ethical dispositions are not just a university expectation, but also professional expectations for all in the field of education.
 As such, WGU expects Teachers College students to develop and practice these dispositions by demonstrating them in all interactions (verbal, non-verbal, and written) within the WGU community, as well as demonstrating strong academic integrity with all course work.